SilentGlasses/warp_themes/README.md

 ## Installation

+**NOTE** The install scripts only works on Mac for the time being.
+I am working on making them more flexible as we now have a Linux version of Warp.

+### Installation on Apple Computers

 To install the themes is simple:

-* Choose the theme you want and run the command above it to install
+* Choose the theme you want and run the command below the image it to install
 * Restart Warp
 * Launch the theme picker: <kbd>ctrl</kbd> + <kbd>⌘</kbd> + <kbd>T</kbd>
     * you can also open the Command Palette (<kbd>⌘</kbd> + <kbd>P</kbd>) and search for `Open Theme Picker`